tronprotocol/documentation/English_Documentation/TRON_Protocol/TRON_Wallet_RPC-API.md

  6.2 Node Fullnode.
  6.3 Parameters VoteWitnessContract: voter address and list of candidates which includes candidate address and number of votes received.
  6.4 Returns Transaction: returns transaction of votes.
 Request broadcasting after the transaction is signed by wallet.
 6.5 Function Vote.
-Coin holders can only vote for Super Representative candidates, with no more votes than the amount of locked balance (see also 25.
+Coin holders can only vote for Super Representative candidates, with no more votes than the amount of frozen balance (see also 25.
 Balance freeze).

 ## 7. Token issuance
 7.1 Interface statement rpc CreateAssetIssue (AssetIssueContract) returns (Transaction) {};